 Effective transportation planning requires coordination and integration of all modes of travel.
 Good planning also involves input from the community to ensure common goals and community interests are addressed.
 The MPO process includes citizens, technical experts and elected officials in adopting planning documents.
-The organizational structure consists of the Citizens' Advisory Committee (CAC), the Technical Coordinating Committee (TCC), and the Executive Policy Committee (EPC).
-This structure allows input from all three groups for transportation decisions.
+The organizational structure consists of the Technical and Citizens Coordinating Committee (TACC), and the Executive Policy Committee (EPC).
+This structure allows input from both groups for transportation decisions.